MyPerfectWords - Essay Writing Service

 The approach you take depends on your relationship to the person and the type of character you're describing.

-Direct access to private moments, mannerisms, and character quirks.
-Challenge: maintaining objectivity while respecting privacy boundaries.
+Direct access to private moments, mannerisms, and character quirks makes these subjects rich with detail.
+However, you face two challenges: maintaining objectivity while respecting privacy boundaries, and making familiar details feel fresh to readers.

-Research-based description using photographs, video footage, written accounts, and biographical details.
-Limitation: working from documented sources rather than direct observation.
+Research based description using photographs, video footage, written accounts, and biographical details.
+Your limitation is working from documented sources rather than direct observation, but this forces you to be more creative with interpretation.

 Requires stepping outside your own perspective and observing appearance, behavior, and impact as if you were a stranger.
-The most difficult type of character description.
+The most difficult type of character description is because it demands unusual self awareness and honest self assessment.

 Essential Techniques for Describing People